Signing Exact English

-Signing Exact English (SEE-II, sometimes Signed Exact English) is a system of manual communication that strives to be an exact representation of English vocabulary and grammar.
+Signing Exact English (SEE-II, sometimes Signed Exact English) is a system of manual communication that strives to be an exact representation of English language vocabulary and grammar.
 It is one of a number of such systems in use in English-speaking countries.
 It is related to Seeing Essential English (SEE-I), a manual sign system created in 1945, based on the morphemes of English words.
 SEE-II models much of its sign vocabulary from American Sign Language (ASL), but modifies the handshapes used in ASL in order to use the handshape of the first letter of the corresponding English word.

 SEE-II is not considered a language itself like ASL; rather it is an invented system for a language—namely, for English.